 Ground Beef and Noodle Recipes - Amish Noodles

-It seems like Amish families eat lots of noodles, and some of them do make their own.
+It seems like Amish families eat lots of noodles, and some of them do make homemade noodles.
 But many of them also buy noodles at the store.
 And Amish noodles are popular in many supermarkets today, you can even find them at Walmart.

 Amish egg noodles are delicious in this Yumasetti casserole, but you can use any kind of noodles you want (including gluten-free) for this traditional Amish casserole.

 Yumasetti Casserole - A Great Potluck Dish

 To make Yumasetti, cook the noodles according to the al-dente package directions.
 Cook the ground beef, onion, and garlic until browned.
 Drain any excess grease.